evanofslack/pyminion/README.md

 ## Contributing

 Install this library, test it out, and report any bugs.
-A welcome contribution would be to create new bots, esspecially an implementation that uses machine learning to determine optimal play.
+A welcome contribution would be to create new bots, especially an implementation that uses machine learning to determine optimal play.

 If you would like to contribute, please create a branch, add commits, and [open a pull request](https://github.com/evanofslack/pyminion/pulls).